-The impact of food and cash transfers has been modest in terms of generalized poverty reduction or in strengthening the resilience of households, but they have been fairly successful in providing a safety net to facilitate the recovery of households from covariate shocks and food insecurity crisis between 1994 and 2004.
+The impact of food and cash transfers has been modest in terms of generalized poverty reduction or in strengthening the resilience of households, but they have been fairly successful in providing a safety net to facilitate the recovery of households from covariate shocks and food insecurity crisis in the period 1994-2004.
 The MPVA report (GoM, 2006) concluded that "the sum total of these various safety net activities has not been sufficient to reduce the overall levels of poverty and vulnerability".
-The minor changes that these initiatives have brought, it is argued, are attributed to the difficulty that social protection programmes have experienced in targeting (World Bank, 2007; Devereux, Baulch et al., 2006).
-Across the breadth of projection measures under review, the majority of programmes have been subject to inclusion and exclusion errors, benefiting non-poor and neglecting sections of ultra-poor people or those in most dire need of assistance.
-The MVPA concluded that targeting problems beset all social protection measures, resulting in the exclusion of about half the poor people and inclusion of about 40 percent of the non-poor (GoM, 2006: 230).
+The minor changes that these initiatives have brought, it is argued, are attributed to the difficulty that SP programmes have experienced in targeting (World Bank, 2007; Devereux, Baulch, et al., 2006).
+Across the breadth of projection measures under review, the majority of programmes have been subject to inclusion and exclusion errors, benefiting the non-poor and neglecting sections of the ultra-poor or those in most dire need of assistance.
+The MVPA concluded that targeting problems beset all SP measures, resulting in the exclusion of about half of the poor and inclusion of about 40 percent of the non-poor (GoM, 2006:230).

 Some programmes (including the recent cash transfer measures) have sought to reduce the scale of these leakages through strengthening their methodologies, introducing, for example, community-based, multi-stage, participating approaches.
 There is insufficient evidence to judge the effectiveness of these approaches.
 Yet the reliance on community judgement poses many socio-cultural challenges.
-Within communities there are local perceptions and interpretations of 'need' (i.e. poverty) that do not accord with programme intentions and the focus on ultra-poor people.
-As the Malawian scholar Blessings Chinsinga notes from his investigation of targeting in the TIP winter maize programme, "[T]he recurrent argument against targeting, encountered in this study [from the informants], is that it makes no sense to target when the welfare of most rural households is essentially the same" (2005: 297).
+Within communities there are local perceptions and interpretations of 'need' (i.e., poverty) that do not accord with programme intentions and the focus on the ultra-poor.
+As the Malawian scholar Blessings Chinsinga notes from his investigation of targeting in the TIP winter maize programme, '[T]he recurrent argument against targeting, encountered in this study [from the informants], is that it makes no sense to target when the welfare of most rural households is essentially the same" (2005:297).
 An important counter to targeting is the strength of cultural practices of reciprocity through which households are required (and expected) to redistribute wealth/food (through direct transfers) and opportunity (access to land and employment) to marginalized households.
-These practices have ensured a degree of trickle-down to ultra-poor people, because and in spite of the benefit afforded to the non-poor.
-While targeting remains a concern to development practitioners, given the financial constraints on programme means, the consequences of inclusion errors are probably less significant than the impact on very poor people through exclusion.
+These practices have ensured a degree of trickle-down to the ultra-poor, because and in spite of the benefit afforded to the non-poor.
+Whilst targeting remains a concern to development practitioners, given the financial constraints on programme means, the consequences of inclusion errors are probably less significant than the impact on the very poor through exclusion.
 This logic was initially applied in the Starter Pack programme.

-The main weaknesses in the impact of social protection measures are not mistargeting, but their scale (too small and too brief) and crisis-oriented approach (providing safety nets).
-In contrast, measures to enhance small-farm productivity through input transfers and subsidies have had a wider social reach, in absolute terms and in targeting poor people.
+The main weaknesses in the impact of SP measures are not mistargeting, but their scale (too small and too brief) and crisis-oriented approach (providing safety nets).
+In contrast, measures to enhance small-farm productivity through input transfers and subsidies have had a wider social reach, in absolute terms and in targeting the poor.
 In addition, these measures have been more sustained in implementation over the past decade and, as such, have enabled the beneficiaries not only to recover from crisis situations, but also to accumulate assets and to build household resilience.
 We now examine in detail their impact.